 An affordable and exciting way to get out on the water is on a Maui rafting tour.
 These tours will take you out snorkeling as well as whale watching in season.
 One of our editors has been close enough to a humpback while rafting that he could touch its back.

 Hula dancing is a fun thing to learn and can be done for free if you know where to look.
 Ask a concierge where the closest free lessons can be found, or participate in one of the hula demonstrations during a luau.
 This is an activity that the kids especially enjoy.
 If you’re more interested in watching hula dance, the Lahaina Cannery Mall hosts a free hula show at 7pm every Tuesday and Thursday.
 Stop by for a fun show before heading down to Front Street.

 You’re not likely going to find any better location to take a photo of your family and friends than on a beach in Maui.
 Get that perfect Christmas card photo of your kids, a fun beach shot of your friends, or a romantic photo of you and your significant other during a spectacular Maui Sunset.

-Maui Sport fishing can be done on any of the dozens of charter boats out of Maalaea Harbor or Lahaina Harbor.
+Maui Bottom fishing can be done on any of the dozens of charter boats out of Maalaea Harbor or Lahaina Harbor.
 Maui’s ocean has some beautiful warm water fish.

 Maui has many world-class spas within its resorts.
-The Spa Grande at the Grand Wailea is known as the best on the island.
+The Spa at Travaasa Hana is known as the best in the State of Hawaii.
 Get a massage, enjoy multiple different baths, and have a steam to become rejuvenated before spending the rest of your day by the pool.

 What better place to go to an aquarium at than in Hawaii?
 The Maui Ocean Center has loads of Hawaiian sea life, from bright coral gardens, to an enormous shark tank.
 This is a great place to visit in any weather.